johngvc/aceup-challenge/README.md

 Where vN.N.N is placeholder text standing in for the latest version.

+### 3. Configuring envs

+* Copy the contents of .template.env to a new .env file on the root of the project (No sensible information is stored in the .template.env)

-### 3. Launch the project using docker-compose tool
+### 4. Launch the project using docker-compose tool

 * The project consists of 2 containers working simultaneously, to start the program we need to run on the root of the project: